nus-cs2103-AY2122S2/tp/docs/team/lzan98.md

   * `schedule clear`
     * Implemented the `ClearScheduleCommandParser` and `ClearScheduleCommand` to allow users to clear all interviews in the interview schedule.
-    * Enhanced the feature by updating candidates' interview statuses from `Scheduled` to `Not Scheduled` or `Completed`, provided they have an existing interview in the schedule and dependent on the progress of the interview during execution of the command.

 * **Enhancement to existing features**:
   * Enhanced the `ClearCommand` to clear both candidates and interviews when command is executed.